 Wipe Your Eyes Shotgun Team League

 This is a team league, each team will consist of two shooters.
 The league will be held for a 5 week period.
-The first league will meet on the following dates: June 3, 10, 17, 21, and July 1.
-The league will assemble at 4:00 and start shooting at 4:30 and each team will complete two rounds.
+The dates will be June 5th, 12th, 19th, 26th and July 3rd .
+Shooting will start at 5:00 PM sharp and each team will complete two rounds.
 As such, it is a commitment from each team to compete on the scheduled dates.
 If a team fails to show, they will receive a 0 score for that day.

 Each team will consist of 2 members.
 Prior to being called to the line the first shooter of each team will be determined, (note, the first shooter of a team will rotate from station to station).
 When called to the firing line by the range master the first shooter in position #1 will call for a clay, aim and fire, if that shooter misses the clay the team partner may shoot at the same clay.
 This sequence follows through positions 2, 3, 4 and 5.
 After 5 rounds the teams rotate to the next position.